feddelegrand7/mini007/README.md

 lead_agent$invoke(
   "Tell me about the economic situation in Algeria, then tell me how's the weather in Algiers?"
 )
-#> The current weather in Algiers is clear and sunny with a high temperature of 35
+#> The current weather in Algiers is quite warm with a temperature of 35 degrees
-#> degrees Celsius and no precipitation.
+#> Celsius.
+The skies are clear and sunny, and there is no precipitation at all,
+#> making it a bright and dry day.
 ```

 ## Human In The Loop (HITL)